 Ideally, when that is complete we then would like to build a cryostat around our suspension system then we can test our system in a vacuum and at cryo-temperatures.
-The tests are going to be performed in air at first, then in vacuum environment at room temperature, and at cryogenic temperature.
+At first tests are going to be performed in air, then in vacuum environment at room temperature and at cryogenic temperature.

-4.2 Testing items
+5.2 Testing items